Skip to main content

 Files widget

-We can see that our project contains two files.
+In this example, our project contains two files.

-Custom data will be exported along with your translations if the output file format actually supports storing additional data.
+Custom data will be exported along with your translations if the output file format supports storing additional data.

 Assigning keys to filenames

-Proceed to the Advanced tab in the key editor and find the Assigned to file section:
+In the key editor, go to the Advanced tab and locate the Assigned to file section.

-As explained in the Keys and platforms article, Lokalise supports four platforms: Web, iOS, Android, Other.
-Each key must be assigned to at least one platform, and the platform determines whether the key will be included in the download bundle depending on the chosen output file format.
-For instance, if the key belongs to the Web platform and you choose to export your translations in the JSON format, this key will be included in the bundle (because JSON is a popular format for Web).
-If, however, you choose the Apple XLIFF format, this key won't be exported by default.
+For example, if a key belongs to the Web platform and you export translations in JSON format, this key will be included in the bundle (since JSON is popular for Web).
+However, if you choose the Apple XLIFF format, this key won’t be exported by default.

-You have multiple options:
+You have several options:

 Filenames and file exporting

-Now expand the File structure section:
+Then, expand the File structure section.

 This is where you can choose how exactly your translations should be organized.